vrskac/run_analysis/CodeBook.md

 -   Each line in the data files is one observation.
 -   There should be the same number of observations in each of the 3 data files for the "test" and "train" datasets.
 -   The "Inertial Signals" folder within the "test" and "train" folders can be ignored.
--   We will mattch the lowercase converted variable names for the strings "mean" and "std" for the purpose of identifying the mean and standard deviation columns we are interested in keeping.
+-   We will match the lowercase converted variable names for the strings "mean" and "std" for the purpose of identifying the mean and standard deviation columns we are interested in keeping.

 Checks
 ------